 Now this answer was rather vague, it’s true, and the woman dismissed it at first.
 The valley provided what she needed, after all, and of course there were those rules to consider.
 Even so, the falcon’s words stayed with her between their conversations, and she began to wonder – slowly, a little bit at a time – not just about what she needed, but about what might be needed of her.

 Eventually, after a very long time, another of the woman’s friends arrived.
-The snail had been on a journey for months (or years – time was difficult to understand in the valley), and the woman delighted in their return.
+The snail had been on a journey for months (or years – time was difficult to understand in the valley), and the woman delighted in its return.
 “How wonderful to see you again!” she said.
 “What did you see in your travels?”

 Where the falcon had heard that question many times, answered it many times, and eventually came to understand what lay beneath it, the snail was both more swift of thought and less patient than the bird.
 So it approached, slowly, looked up at the woman, slowly, and after a long pause, said (slowly), “What are you doing here, my friend?”